metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_package_group_v1alpha1_manifest.md

 Optional:

 - `model_package_group_description` (String) A description for the model group.
 - `tags` (Attributes List) A list of key value pairs associated with the model group.
-For more information, see Tagging Amazon Web Services resources (https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the Amazon Web Services General Reference Guide. (see [below for nested schema](#nestedatt--spec--tags))
+For more information,see Tagging Amazon Web Services resources (https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html)in the Amazon Web Services General Reference Guide. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--tags"></a>
 ### Nested Schema for `spec.tags`